tc39/proposal-object-iteration/README.md

 ## Polyfill

-A polyfill is available in the [core-js](https://github.com/zloirock/core-js#object-iteration) library.
+An unofficial polyfill is available in the [core-js](https://github.com/zloirock/core-js#object-iteration) library.

 ## History of this proposal